AnyChart/docs.anychart.com/Common_Settings/Text_Formatters.md

 Here is a simple code with tokens usage:

 ```
-var series = chart.line(data);
+var series = chart.column(data);
 var tooltip = series.tooltip();
 tooltip.textFormatter(
   // Show series name and point's value.
-  // The value has an apostophe symbol (') as a thousands separator and maximum number of decimal symbols is limited with 3
+  // The value has an apostrophe symbol (') as a thousands separator and maximum number of decimal symbols is limited with 3
   "{%SeriesName}: {%Value}{groupsSeparator:', decimalsCount:3}"
 );
 ```